Changissnz/nu_merchant_principal/README.md

 are directly connected to the offense and defense, in some permutational and obscure way, of the agent.
-The agent's (offense,defense) values are hypothetical values, with slim possibilities that the values have factored in the effects of inversion,reversion, and the base of the pulse's pertaining move.
+The agent's (offense,defense) values are hypothetical values, with slim possibilities of the values having factored in the effects of inversion,reversion, and the base of the pulse's pertaining move.
+The relation between the values of the pulse and those of the agent are coupled, in other words.
+For non-zero inversion or reversion, these values deduct the (offense,defense) values of the agent in some way.
+The base value of the pulse is applied directly against the agent's defense and themself (assets and capabilities).